Department of Music and Musicology

 Rhodes Music Department has three main areas of specialisation: western classical music, jazz and ethnomusicology (the relationship between music and culture).

-Instrumental studies are offered in piano, brass, woodwinds, strings, jazz and classical voice, steel pan, jazz percussion, guitar, jazz bass, organ and african ensemble
+Instrumental studies are offered in piano, brass, woodwinds, strings, jazz and classical voice, jazz percussion, guitar, jazz bass, organ and african ensemble

-You can download our Student Handbook here: Student Handbook 2012
+You can download the Rhodes Student Handbook here: Student Handbook 2018

 Why Study Music at Rhodes?